-Taking CTA to Wrigley Field and U.S. Cellular Field costs only $1.75 for a one-way trip.
+Taking CTA to Wrigley Field and U.S. Cellular Field costs only $1.75 for a one-way trip ($2 with a transfer) for customers 12 and older.
+Children 7 through 11 pay 85 cents ($1 with a transfer).
 Public transit reduces traffic congestion, is more convenient than driving and saves fans money on gasoline and parking.

 CTA Service to Wrigley Field

 CTA's Red Line serves Wrigley Field via the accessible station at Addison.
 Fans can transfer to Red Line trains from all other 'L' lines and from most east-west bus routes.
 Trips to Addison take less than 20 minutes from stations in the State Street subway downtown, or from Howard, where fans can connect from Purple or Yellow Line trains serving the northern suburbs.
 Fans using these stations also can take advantage of convenient Park & Ride lots at Howard, Linden and Skokie.
-Parking fees range from $1.50 to $1.75.
+Parking fees at these lots are $2.

 Additional rail service will be provided for weeknight Cubs games.
 For those games, southbound Purple Line Express trains will stop at Addison enroute to downtown from Linden.
 On game nights, Yellow Line trains will operate two hours later (until midnight) from Howard.
-This provides a convenient option for fans to Park & Ride by using the more than 700 parking spaces available at the Skokie Yellow Line station located at 5001 West Dempster, just three blocks east of the Edens Expressway.
+This provides a convenient option for fans to Park & Ride by using the more than 700 parking spaces available at the Skokie Yellow Line station, just three blocks east of the Edens Expressway.

 In addition to rail service, Cubs fans can access Wrigley Field from several CTA bus routes; #8 Halsted buses that operate north on Halsted from 79th Street to Broadway/Waveland, #22 Clark buses that operate north through the Loop on Dearborn and south on Clark from Howard, and #152 Addison buses that run east and west on Addison.